Multi-scale clustering and source separation of InSight mission seismic data: Factorial Gaussian-mixture variational autoencoder (fVAE)

 \section{Factorial Gaussian-mixture variational autoencoder (fVAE)}

-To efficiently perform source separation on our multi-scale representation, we require a generative model that can simultaneously cluster and sample.
-As Gaussian-mixture VAEs~\cite{kingma2013auto, NIPS2017_9cb9ed4f, Jang17} are capable of learning highly structured, low-dimensional latent representations of data, they are a promising candidate for achieving our goals.
+To perform source separation on our multi-scale representation, we require a generative model that can simultaneously cluster and sample.
+As Gaussian-mixture VAEs \cite{KingmaEtAl_2014a, NEtAl_2017, JangEtAl_2017} are capable of learning highly structured, low-dimensional latent representations of data, they are a promising candidate for achieving our goals.
 The major open question remains on the structure of the mapping between the input space time-series and latent space cluster variables.
-As our aim is to cluster --- or separate --- sources co-occurring with different time-scales, we propose a factorial variant to Gaussian-mixture VAEs that exploits causal relationship between sources at different time-scales to (1) jointly encode the wavelet scattering covariance representations of different time-scales; (2) learn a low-dimensional Gaussian mixture latent variable for each time-scale, enabling clustering; and (3) independently decode the latent representations of each time-scale to be used as prior information in source separation.
-Note that independent decoding is crucial to ensure faithfulness of the per-source sampling process.
+As our aim is to cluster---or separate---sources co-occurring with different timescales, we propose a factorial variant to Gaussian-mixture VAEs to (i) jointly encode the wavelet scattering spectra representations of different timescales; (ii) learn a low-dimensional Gaussian mixture latent variable for each timescale, enabling clustering; and (iii) independently decode the latent representations of each timescale to be used as prior information in source separation.
 In the next few subsections we describe our proposed generative model.